IPL hair removal

 The flash lamp devices used in the IPL technique emit short pulses.
 The duration is only 200 to 300 milliseconds.
 The energy thus generated 12 to 120 joules per square centimeter.

 With the help of this technique and procedure it is possible to treat a large area.
+Make a positive experience with IPL at your expert for permanent hair removal* in Kaiserslautern.

 How does IPL work in the body?